Yoga as therapy: Biomedical claims for marketing purposes

 The history of such claims was reviewed by William J. Broad in his 2012 book The Science of Yoga.
 Broad argues that while the health claims for yoga began as Hindu nationalist posturing, it turns out that there is ironically "a wealth of real benefits".

+Possible mechanisms

+One of the possible mechanisms for therapeutic effects of yoga is the mastery of difficult asanas, here Padangushtasana demonstrated by Heinz Grill, which could prompt practitioners to reconsider limiting assumptions in their lives.

+The psychiatrist Bessel van der Kolk in his 2014 book The Body Keeps the Score, and the scholar of religion Paul Bramadat (who cites van der Kolk and adds his own reasoning) in his 2025 book Yogalands, have proposed multiple mechanisms by which yoga could provide therapeutic benefits.
+In their opinions, these hypotheses remained under-researched at the times they were writing.